 Funding provided by The Loyola Commitment will assist students with amounts owed to Loyola University Chicago, including tuition, fees, housing, and meal plans.

-Higher Education Emergency Relief Fund (HEERF) Student Share Grant Funds
+Higher Education Emergency Relief Fund (HEERF II) Student Share Grant Funds

 Reimburses students for expenses related to disruption of campus operations due to coronavirus